John-Athanasopoulos/John-Athanasopoulos/README.md

 # Welcome to my GitHub page!

-- 🎓 Currently studying Computer Science in University of Piraeus, Greece
+- 🎓 Currently studying Computer Science at University of Piraeus, Greece
 - 🔭 I’m currently working on a GUI for my java Poker Game.
 - 🌱 I’m currently learning Java and try to get in the world of Hardware Hacking.
 - 👯 I’m looking to collaborate on programming projects/hardware projects.